Introduction to Section B Benefits in Alberta

 Joe earns $1,000 per week at his job and is injured in an automobile accident in Alberta.
 He cannot work at all because of the injuries caused by the accident, so his benefits at work pay him $800 in disability.
 According to the formula, Joe would be entitled to $218.18 per week in Section B disability benefits, on top of the $800 he receives through his work benefits.

-To qualify for Section B disability benefits you must meet the following criteria:
+In order to be eligible for Section B disability benefits you must meet the following criteria:

 - You must have been injured in an automobile accident.
 This includes car, motorcycle, bicycle, truck, bus, and pedestrian accidents.